-V.A.1.
-Conditional Attribution
+5.1.1.
+Conditional Attribution.
 Give that beta is moving with CoBAR, we also estimate conditional performance attribution regressions (that is, we allow for the possibility that portfolio betas and expected market and factor returns comove in the time series).
-Figure 3 plots the conditional security market line in the short and long-run as a function of lagged CoBAR.
-It is easy to see from the figure our result that beta expansion and destabilization go hand-in-hand: the range of average beta across the 20 beta-portfolios is much larger during high CoBAR periods than in low CoBAR periods.
+Figure 3 plots the conditional security market line in the short and long runs as a function of lagged CoBAR.
+It is easy to see, from the figure, our result that beta expansion and destabilization go hand in hand: the range of average beta across the 20 beta-portfolios is much larger during high-CoBAR periods than in low-CoBAR periods.

-V.B.
+5.2.
 Low Limits to Arbitrage

 We interpret our findings as consistent with arbitrage activity facilitating the correction of the slope of the security market line in the short run.
 However, in periods of crowded trading, arbitrageurs can cause price overshooting.
-In Table VII, we exploit cross-sectional heterogeneity to provide additional support for our interpretation.
+In Table 7, we exploit cross-sectional heterogeneity to provide additional support for our interpretation.
 All else equal, arbitrageurs prefer to trade stocks with low idiosyncratic volatility (to reduce tracking error), high liquidity (to facilitate opening/closing of the position), and large capitalization (to increase strategy capacity).
-Finally, the maximum daily return signal (MAX) of Bali, Cakici, and Whitelaw (2011) helps identify stocks that retail investors, rather than institutional investors, prefer.
+Finally, the maximum daily return signal of Bali et al. (2011) helps identify stocks that retail investors, rather than institutional investors, prefer.
 As a consequence, we split our sample along each of these dimensions.
-In particular, we rank stocks into quartiles based on the variable in question (as of the beginning of the holding period); we label the quartile with the weakest limits to arbitrage as "Low LTA" and the quartile with the strongest limits to arbitrage as "High LTA."
+In particular, we rank stocks into quartiles based on the variable in question (as of the beginning of the holding period); we label the quartile with the weakest limits to arbitrage as "low LTA" and the quartile with the strongest limits to arbitrage as "high LTA."
 Our focus is on the long-run reversal associated with periods of high CoBAR.

 The first two columns report results based on market capitalization, the third and fourth based on idiosyncratic volatility, the fifth and sixth based on illiquidity, and the final two on MAX.
-The first column of each pair shows the difference in six-factor alpha to the beta arbitrage strategy between high CoBAR periods and low CoBAR periods in year 3, while the second column shows the difference in seven-factor alpha in year 3.
+The first column of each pair shows the difference in six-factor alpha to the beta-arbitrage strategy between high-CoBAR periods and low-CoBAR periods in year 3, whereas the second column shows the difference in seven-factor alpha in year 3.

 For each of the four proxies for low limits to arbitrage, we find economically and statistically significant differences in the predictability of year 3 returns.
-In summary, Table VII confirms that our effect is stronger among stocks with weaker limits of arbitrage, exactly where one expects arbitrageurs to play a more important role.
+In summary, Table 7 confirms that our effect is stronger among stocks with weaker limits of arbitrage, exactly where one expects arbitrageurs to play a more important role.19

-V.C.
-Time-series and Cross-sectional Variation in Fund Exposures
+5.3.
+Time-Series and Cross-Sectional Variation in Fund Exposures